 - Precept to the Entire Banking System: Lend enough to support the increasing need for credit in the early years of the surplus expansion.
 Do not grant loans for excess investment.
 You must police the credit-granting process.
 Don’t imagine that the economic process can expand beyond its natural constraints.

 Basic Expansion Phase

-- Precept to Firms: In the basic expansion phase, keep workers employed and increase compensation for purchase of the increasing bounty of consumer goods.
+- Precept to Firms: In the basic expansion phase featuring an increasing bounty of consumer goods, keep workers employed and provide enough compensation for purchase of that increasing bounty of consumer goods.
+Do not interpret lower prices as a signal contractions and layoffs.
 From the start of the basic expansion through the beginning of the static phase, expansionary investment and its correlate pure surplus income (“net aggregate savings” or “macroeconomic profits”) will systematically diminish.
 Sustained employment and increasing compensation to lower-income workers will be required to effect adequate monetary basic demand.
 Do not set as a cross-purpose goal the continuing increase in accounting profits in opposition to the system’s natural, systematically necessary decrease in pure surplus income to zero.

 - Precept to Households: In the basic expansion phase when surplus expansion has been completed, spend all your increasing income not needed to be saved for retirement, no matter how large your income and no matter how high your standard of living, on the increasing supply of consumer goods and services; enjoy the higher standard of living which is being supplied.

 - Precept to Governments: In the basic expansion phase, allow and support an increase in the income of those in the lowest income strata who will spend all their income.